Jean Charles Pallavicini

-Jean Charles or Giancarlo Pallavicini (14 April 1911 in Desio, Italy – 22 September 1999 in Desio, Italy) was a member of the Sovereign Military Order of Malta, serving as its Lieutenant during 1988 in the interim between the Grand Masterships of Angelo de Mojana di Cologna and Andrew Bertie.
+János Károly or Giancarlo Pallavicini (16 May 1911 in Új-Arad, then Kingdom of Hungary – 22 September 1999 in Rome, Italy) was a member of the Sovereign Military Order of Malta.
+He served as Lieutenant of the Order in 1988, during the interregnum between the Grand Masterships of Angelo de Mojana di Cologna and Andrew Bertie.

-Pallavicini was admitted as a Knight of Honour and Obedience 13 May 1953.
-On 22 June 1963 he was promoted to the rank of Knight of Obedience (later altered to Knight of Honour and Devotion in Obedience).
+Pallavicini was admitted to the Order as a Knight of Honour and Obedience on 13 May 1953.
+On 22 June 1963, he was promoted to the rank of Knight of Obedience, a title later redesignated as Knight of Honour and Devotion in Obedience.